gooddata/gooddata-ui-sdk/docs/content/en/latest/references/embed_ai_assistant/_index.md

 - `clearThreadAction` - reset the chat thread
 - `startNewConversationAction` - start a new conversation
 - `setCurrentConversationAction` - set active conversation in the chat
+- `setFullscreenAction` - switch the assistant between the docked and the fullscreen layout
 - `newMessageAction` - add message to the stack and get response from the assistant
 - `pinConversationAction` - pin or unpin a conversation
 - `renameConversationAction` - rename an existing conversation